folke/neodev.nvim/README.md

 {
   library = {
-    enabled = true, -- when not enabled, lua-dev will not change any settings to the LSP server -- these settings will be used for your neovim config directory runtime = true, -- runtime path
+    enabled = true, -- when not enabled, lua-dev will not change any settings to the LSP server -- these settings will be used for your Neovim config directory runtime = true, -- runtime path
     types = true, -- full signature, docs and completion of vim.api, vim.treesitter, vim.lsp and others
     plugins = true, -- installed opt or start plugins in packpath -- you can also specify the list of plugins to make available as a workspace library -- plugins = { "nvim-treesitter", "plenary.nvim", "telescope.nvim" }, },
-  -- for your neovim config directory, the config.library settings will be used as is -- for plugin directories (root_dirs having a /lua directory), config.library.plugins will be disabled -- for any other directory, config.library.enabled will be set to false override = function(root_dir, options) end,
+  -- for your Neovim config directory, the config.library settings will be used as is -- for plugin directories (root_dirs having a /lua directory), config.library.plugins will be disabled -- for any other directory, config.library.enabled will be set to false override = function(root_dir, options) end,